johnmbauan/plantir/README.md

 # Plantir

 A web dashboard to monitor the humidity level of home plants collecting data periodically from Arduino sensors.
 This project uses [Supabase](https://supabase.com/) as its backend.
-All the firmware code for the humidity sensors is located under the [arduino](./arduino/) folder.
-Use the [Arduino IDE](https://www.arduino.cc/en/software/) to edit and upload it on physical devices.
+All the firmware code for the humidity sensors is located under the [arduino](./arduino/) folder, and it can be uploaded on physical devices using the [Arduino IDE](https://www.arduino.cc/en/software/).

 ## Quick Start